thecppzoo/metatools/design/Converting-Runtime-To-Compile-Time.md

 }
 ```

-However, this looks wasteful in terms of programmer effort: the binding between INCREMENTAL and processIncremental should already be explicit, the programmer should not have to repeat themselves by writing the switch and the cases.
-As I always criticize whenever the language incentivizes copying & pasting, this is dangerous, for example, the message set can change and then every single one of the switches needs updating.
+However, this looks wasteful in terms of programmer effort: the binding between `INCREMENTAL` and `processIncremental` should already be explicit, the programmer should not have to repeat themselves by writing the switch and the cases.
+As I always criticize whenever the language incentivizes copying & pasting, this is dangerous, for example, the set of message types can change and then every single one of the switches needs updating.
 There are other problems of copying and pasting that apply here, but I don't want to repat here the reasons why copying & pasting is so bad.

 Since the binding between `INCREMENTAL` and `processIncremental` can be made explicit in many different ways, how are we going to program that whenever the `messageId` is `INCREMENTAL` then `processIncremental` should be called?